NVE/ebm/docs/source/calculations.rst

 Residential area
 ^^^^^^^^^^^^^^^^
-New construction in residential area are also based on population, but with some key differences compared to the non-residential area.
+New construction in residential area is based on population, but with some key differences compared to the non-residential area.
+Instead of forecasting square-meters per person as is done in non-residential area, we first have to calculate the required number of new dwellings.
+Number of new new dwellings is calculated from the "population_forecast" input file which contains both the popluation forecast and average household size.
+The new dwellings can be either apartments or houses and the ratio between them, and the area per dwelling, is given in the input file "new_buildings_residential".

 Calibration